Dos Manos Peru Travel

 Designated a Cultural World Heritage Site by UNESCO almost twenty years ago, the historic centre of Arequipa was described by the UN as “an example of ornamented architecture, representing a masterpiece of the creative coalition of European and native characteristics.
 A colonial town challenged by the conditions of nature, the indigenous influences, the conquest process and evangelism as well as for a spectacular natural scenario.”

-The Iglesia de la Compañía can be found at the lower end of the Plaza de Armas.
-It was built from 1595 to 1698 and is considered a perfect example of the mixture of the baroque and mestizo architectural style.
-The facade shows many elements of indigenous as well as Spanish-Catholic culture.
+The Iglesia de la Compañía is located at the lower end of the Plaza de Armas.
+It was built from 1595 to 1698 and is considered a perfect example of the blend of baroque and mestizo architectural styles.
+The facade shows many elements of both indigenous and Spanish-Catholic cultures.

-Take the Dos Manos Arequipa City Tour if you want to visit all these impressive sites in the White City and know more about the history of Arequipa!
+Take the Dos Manos Arequipa City Tour to visit all these impressive sites in the White City and know more about the history of Arequipa: Peru’s White City in the Spotlight!

 Shopping in Arequipa!

 Arequipa is a particular city in Peru.
 In 1540, the “White City” was founded by the Spanish Lieutenant Garcí Manuel de Carbajal.
-Today, Arequipa is the second biggest city in Peru and offers many great activities for its visitors!
+Today, Arequipa is Peru’s second-largest city and offers many great activities for visitors!

-The Mercado San Camillo near the centre is one of the most famous markets in the city.
-Here you will find everything you need from groceries from small restaurants to souvenirs!
-Another artesan market is located at Plazuela de San Francisco.
+The Mercado San Camillo near the centre is one of the city’s most famous markets.
+Here you will find everything you need, from groceries to small restaurants to souvenirs! (read more below).
+Another artisan market is located at Plazuela de San Francisco.
 But also in the small and beautiful streets around the Plaza de Armas, as in the Pasaje Catedral and Calle Santa Catalina, you will find really excellent shopping opportunities.

 More about souvenir hunting in Cusco: where to buy the best souvenirs?